12/11/2006

 What about the argument that "smarter" kids apply early?
 It's true, they do.
 But it's not the right kind of "smart."
 Either these students, or their ambitious parents and for-hire college advisor were savvy enough to realize that hitting Harvard's early action program is the single, easiest thing you can do to improve their chances to get in.
 Often it's not the students who realize this.
 I had many classmates at Harvard whose parents wrote, compiled, and sent in their child's applications without the student even lifting a hand to sign their name.
 Most teenagers, especially seniors in high school, usually can't be bothered to stay awake for a 9:15am class.
 How are they going to complete a 20-page application and three 1,000-word essays two months before the real deadline?
 Only those applicants who know the importance of applying early will make the extra effort to do it.
 And those applicants usually come from elite backgrounds, high-priced schools, and have siblings or parents who attended these competitive schools.
 The regular folks are lost in the crowded field of 19,000 applications due January 1st.

 But are these early action admits also "academically" smarter than their peers in the regular decision program?
 I don't think so.
 Harvard could fill 4 or 5 classes of equally intelligent freshmen each year.
-What they got with early action, were the kids (
+What they got with early action, were the kids (38 percent of the incoming freshmen class) who were smart enough to play the game right.
+What they lost, and will hopefully regain next year, are the best students from the entire pool of applicants.

 Ten years ago I applied early action to Harvard.
 I started my college essays over the summer.
 I met with my guidance counselor during the first week of school.
 I requested my transcripts weeks before the deadline.
 I arranged my college interview with an alumni couple who knew my political work.
 I took my SATs and visited college campuses during my junior year.
 I was lucky that I knew how to play the game.
 But I still don't think arbitrary systems like early action and decision are the right ways to determine who gets to win.